A Survey on Deep Learning based Time Series Analysis with Frequency Transformation: Discussion for Future Opportunities

-\subsection{Leveraging New Orthogonal Transform Technology}
+\subsubsection{Leveraging New Orthogonal Transform Technology}

-Recent studies have shown the efficiency and effectiveness of orthogonal transform which serves as an plug-in operation in neural networks, including Fourier transform and polynomial family.
+Recent studies have shown the efficiency and effectiveness of orthogonal transform which serves as a plug-in operation in neural networks, including frequency analysis and polynomial family.
 Some new orthogonal transform technologies have been introduced in neural networks and achieved good results.
-For example, FiLM~\cite{FiLM_2022} exploits the Legendre projection, which is one type of orthogonal polynomials, to update the representation of time series. \cite{Park_kdd_2021} proposes Partial Fourier Transform (PFT) to reduce complexity from $O(N\log_{}{N})$ to $O(N+M\log_{}{M})$ where $M \ll N$.
+For example, \cite{Park_kdd_2021,park_2024} propose the Partial Fourier Transform (PFT), an efficient and accurate algorithm designed to compute only a subset of Fourier coefficients, rather than the full spectrum.
 The Fractional Fourier transform (FrFT) has been proven to be desirable for noise removal and can enhance the discrimination between anomalies and background~\cite{TaoZLLD_2019}.
-In \cite{ZhaoTLPL_2022}, authors utilize FrFT to enhance efficient feature fusion and comprehensive feature extraction. \cite{zhao2022} leverages FrFT to enable flexible extraction of global contexts and sequential spectral information.

-In future, it would be a promising direction to incorporate more new orthogonal transform technologies for deep learning in time series analysis, such as orthogonal polynomials, DCT, and FrFT.
+In \cite{ZhaoTLPL_2022}, the authors utilize FrFT to enhance efficient feature fusion and comprehensive feature extraction. \cite{zhao2022} leverages FrFT to enable flexible extraction of global contexts and sequential spectral information.
+In the future, it would be a promising direction to incorporate more new orthogonal transform technologies for deep learning in time series analysis, such as FrFT.